srinathgs/gp-al-ds/README.md

 This is a collection of Data Structures and Algorithms which are intended for coders and hackers who would want to learn about the implementations of most common and efficient data structures.

-Most of the code is implemented based on the classic text Introduction to Algorithms by Carmen, Leiserson, Rivest and Stein.
+Most of the code is implemented based on the classic text Introduction to Algorithms by Carmen, Leiserson, Rivest and Stein or Algorithms in Java by Robert Sedgewick and Kevin Wayne.

 --------------